 Put all the ingredients for the dough, except the water, in a food processor and blend until powdery.
-Add the water and briefly blend until a ball almost forms.
+Add the water and blend briefly until a ball almost forms.

 Meanwhile, heat the milk with the scraped vanilla pod and the seeds.
 Let it cool slightly, scrape the vanilla pod again along the edge of the pan to capture all the aromas, and stir in 40 grams of sugar.
-Beat the egg and the yolks together and add them along with the cream.
+Beat the egg and yolks together and add them along with the cream.
 Add a pinch of salt and mix everything well.
 Set aside (not in the refrigerator).

 Preheat the oven to 185 °C.